Ship tied to Israel billionaire reportedly attacked off Oman

-DUBAI, United Arab Emirates (AP) — An Israeli-owned merchant ship reportedly came under attack off the coast of Oman in the Arabian Sea, the British military said Friday, offering few other details about the incident.
-A shipping management company chaired by an Israeli billionaire later acknowledged an oil tanker they oversaw had been targeted in the assault, but insisted the vessel had a Japanese owner.
+DUBAI, United Arab Emirates (AP) — An oil tanker linked to an Israeli billionaire reportedly came under attack off the coast of Oman in the Arabian Sea, authorities said Friday, as details about the incident remained few.

+The attack Thursday night targeted Liberian-flagged oil tanker Mercer Street just northeast of the Omani island of Masirah.
+The location is over 300 kilometers (185 miles) southeast of Oman’s capital, Muscat.

 The statement did not elaborate, other to say that it suspected the attack did not involve piracy.
 Earlier on Thursday, the British military group had said it was investigating another unexplained incident in the same area, but it did not elaborate.

-Later Friday, the British Defense Ministry identified the nationality of the ship's owners, but did not elaborate further.
-London-based Zodiac Management, part of Israeli billionaire Eyal Ofer's Zodiac Group, issued a statement saying the ship was the Liberian-flagged oil tanker Mercer Street and was Japanese owned.
+London-based Zodiac Maritime, part of Israeli billionaire Eyal Ofer's Zodiac Group, issued a statement saying the ship was the Liberian-flagged oil tanker Mercer Street and was Japanese owned.
+The British Defense Ministry earlier misidentified the ship's owners.

-The contradicting information offered by the British military and Zodiac Management could not be immediately clarified.

-“At the time of the incident the vessel was in the northern Indian Ocean, traveling from Dar es Salaam to Fujairah with no cargo onboard,” the statement said.
+“At the time of the incident the vessel was in the northern Indian Ocean, traveling from Dar es Salaam to Fujairah with no cargo onboard,” the statement from Zodiac Maritime said.

 Satellite tracking data from MarineTraffic.com showed the vessel had been near where British officials said the attack occurred.